 I suggest using mild detergent and very warm water.
 The ideal scrubbing material is a soft cloth dipped in soapy water.

-For the vinyl lattice sheet, use a soft brush to avoid any damage.
+Use a soft brush for the vinyl lattice sheet to avoid any damage.

 Can You Cut Vinyl Lattice with Tin Snips?